 Why Does Soy Sauce Have Gluten?

 You may be surprised to know that soy sauce contains gluten.
-The gluten content certainly isn’t as apparent as it might be in a piece of bread, but unfortunately, any celiac sufferers will need to know that they may not be able to eat certain brands of soy sauce.
+The gluten content certainly isn’t as apparent as it might be in a piece of bread, but unfortunately, people with celiac disease will need to know that they may not be able to eat certain brands of soy sauce.

 Soy sauce has gluten because wheat is one of its ingredients.
 Soy sauce is made through a process of fermentation, where wheat is brewed with soybeans to create an umami, salty flavor.